giannan-mods/bondage-framework/README.md

 Most of them centered around a theme, but always optional.

+Only works on the base game's Normal difficulty!

 ## Features

-1. Difficulty options: Most of the base games' difficulty changes (those that happen when selecting a difficulty other than Normal from the launcher) have been incorporated into the official Normal difficulty, as a new option in the settings menu.
-This means there should be no need to play anything other than Normal for most people, as the difficulty can now be changed much more easily in-game.

-- When playing with the different base game's difficulties, saves may not be transferrable from one to another.
-Starting a game on one difficulty usually means you're stuck with it.
-With this reimplementation of the game's difficulty options, that is no longer the case.
-All saves "belong" to the official Normal difficulty, even when selecting a different one through the in-game settings.
-Players are now free to change the game's difficulty at any time during their run.

-- Difficulties are customizable through a file named `Difficulties.json` inside the `data_Normal` folder.
-This allows modders to easily add new difficulties to the game.
-Also, while it's not exactly recommended that normal players mess with it too much, it should be fine to do small modifications, such as increasing or decreasing global experience or gold multipliers, or even enemy stats.
+1. Difficulty options: Switch difficulties on the fly from the in-game options' menu.

-- The Hell difficulty has been added.
-It's based on Hard, but it adds an extra level of challenge to the game by, for example, forbidding fast travel except from Restoration Points, or making it so ambushes always get a free turn against the party.
-It also ties to the next feature, making things even harder.
+2. Hell difficulty: Based on Hard, but it adds an extra level of challenge to the game by, for example, forbidding fast travel except from Restoration Points, or making it so ambushes always get a free turn against the party.
+It also ties to the Bondage feature, making things even harder.

-2. Bondage: New system that locks equipment in place.
+3. Bondage: New system that locks equipment in place.
 Things such as the Denial Belt, Slave Collar, Cursed Necklace, and Orgasm Belt, are now pieces of bondage that enemies may attempt to lock onto party members.
 They can be removed by struggling, with the assistance of other party members, or using a Lockpick, or Holy Water, depending on the restraint.

 - New states have been created so that these restraints have an actual effect, gameplay wise, other than locking the equipment slot. **Bound** will prevent one from using most skills, except magical ones. **Muted** will stop one from talking, and casting any spells. **Blinded** greatly reduces accuracy. **Disheartened** will lower your chances of struggling out of a locked piece of equipment.
 So on and so forth.